zozzlethena/docs/pages/tokenomics.md

 be exploited by actors attempting to game emissions.

-To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges or vote down whitelisting requests.
-This will allow the Velodrome Commissaire to kill any "bad" gauges as well as dissuade emission exploitation via dummy gauges.
+To support the health of the protocol and ecosystem, the Commissaire (a Curve-esque _Emergency DAO_) will have the right to disable hostile gauges.

 The Commissaire will initially consist of seven members from the Velodrome team and prominent figures from within the Optimism community.